gr-grey/Genomic-API-for-Model-Evaluation/src/borzoi_GAME/src/predictor_script_and_utils/README.md

     - Integrated Borzoi model with its dependencies and `borzoi-gpu` conda environment created using `borzoi_gpu_environment.yml`.
     - Latest Baskerville and Borzoi repositories (as of 2025-02-25), which also contain helper scripts and 4 replicate model weights.
     - Support scripts like `api_preprocessing_utils.py`, `error_message_functions_updated.py`, and `predictor_help_message.json`.

+**NOTE:** This container ***requires a GPU*** for execution because the Borzoi model relied on TensorFlow's GPU-accelerated operations.
+Running on CPU may lead to excessive memory usage and thread allocation failures.

 ## Usage